Survey Results - Trainee feedback on Haynes and Boone CDG, LLP

 The Legal 500 Future Lawyers verdict on Haynes and Boone CDG, LLP

 Haynes and Boone is relatively new to the London trainee market but its growth has been rapid and impressive.
 Trainees at the Dallas-headquartered firm are ‘almost guaranteed seats in contentious, finance and asset management’, which gives them a well-rounded training experience.
 The modest size of the London office makes it ‘easy to get to know everyone’, and ‘colleagues are all approachable and easy to work with’.
 Trainees benefit from working closely with US offices and colleagues too.
-Being part of a small intake and small teams mean that recruits ‘can get a lot of responsibility early on, if we’re up to it’.
+Being part of a small intake and small teams means that recruits ‘can get a lot of responsibility early on, if we’re up to it’.
 ‘Working closely with a partner to close a leveraged finance deal and taking on a lot of responsibility’ is one such example.
-Training is ‘mixed – it is very on the job, which is good, and in busy spells you learn a lot’.
-The downside is that ‘due to a lack of more formal training, when it is quieter you can be sat at a desk all day with little to do’.
+Training is ‘mixed – it’s very on the job, which is good, and in busy spells you learn a lot’.
+The downside is that ‘due to the lack of more formal training, when it is quieter you can be sat at a desk all day with little to do’.
 That there are ‘no assigned supervisors’ also means that trainees sometimes have to be a bit more proactive in seeking out their own training.
 Respondents were disappointed with the ‘lack of transparency around remuneration’.
-Also, because Haynes and Boone is ‘new in the market’, some trainees feel that the firm ‘lacks established practices’ in some areas.
-Overall though, trainees are ‘exposed to a lot of client-facing work’ and they ‘feel we have a good work/life balance in comparison with other trainees at our stage at other firms’.
-For a combination of high-end work, market-leading clients and a great culture’, take a closer look at Haynes and Boone.
+The significant upsides are that trainees are ‘exposed to a lot of client-facing work’, and ‘feel as though we have a good work/life balance in comparison with trainees at our stage at other firms’.
+For a combination of high-end work, market-leading clients, and a great culture’, take a closer look at Haynes and Boone.

 A day in the life of...
 Zainab Al-Qaimi, trainee, Haynes and Boone